-As a dog pet parent, we need to make sure that our fur babies are well taken care of by giving them vitamins, healthy foods, trimming, and bathing them.
+As dog pet parents, we need to make sure that our fur babies are well cared for by giving them vitamins, healthy foods, trimming, and bathing them.
 Included in regular maintenance is to remove the dog tear stain that you usually see around their eyes.
-Veterinarians say that it’s the excessive tear production.
+Veterinarians say that it’s excessive tear production.

 How can I get rid of my dog’s tear stains naturally?
-You can get rid of dog tear stain usually by changing their diet, giving them clean water, maintaining an eye and face hygiene, and trimming the hair.
-And other home remedies that are effective in removing dog tear stain.
+You can get rid of dog tear stains by changing their diet, giving them clean water, maintaining eye and face hygiene, and trimming the hair.
+And other home remedies that are effective in removing dog tear stains.